tartale/BashEnv/README.md

 # BashEnv
-The environment I use for bash; includes aliases, env vars, functions
+The environment I use for bash; includes aliases, env vars, functions, etc.